Radioactive waste: Vitrification

-Phosphate Ceramics
+Phosphate ceramics

 Vitrification is not the only way to stabilize the waste into a form that will not react or degrade for extended periods.
 Immobilization via direct incorporation into a phosphate-based crystalline ceramic host is also used.
 The diverse chemistry of phosphate ceramics under various conditions demonstrates a versatile material that can withstand chemical, thermal, and radioactive degradation over time.
 The properties of phosphates, particularly ceramic phosphates, of stability over a wide pH range, low porosity, and minimization of secondary waste introduces possibilities for new waste immobilization techniques.

 Ion exchange

 It is common for medium active wastes in the nuclear industry to be treated with ion exchange or other means to concentrate the radioactivity into a small volume.
 The much less radioactive bulk (after treatment) is often then discharged.
 For instance, it is possible to use a ferric hydroxide floc to remove radioactive metals from aqueous mixtures.
-After the radioisotopes are absorbed onto the ferric hydroxide, the resulting sludge can be placed in a metal drum before being mixed with cement to form a solid waste form.
-In order to get better long-term performance (mechanical stability) from such forms, they may be made from a mixture of fly ash, or blast furnace slag, and Portland cement, instead of normal concrete (made with Portland cement, gravel and sand).
+After the radioisotopes are absorbed onto the ferric hydroxide, the resulting sludge can be placed in a metal drum before being mixed with cement to form solid waste.
+In order to get better long-term performance (mechanical stability) from such forms, they may be made from a mixture of fly ash, or blast furnace slag, and portland cement, instead of normal concrete (made with portland cement, gravel and sand).

 Synroc

 The Australian Synroc (synthetic rock) is a more sophisticated way to immobilize such waste, and this process may eventually come into commercial use for civil wastes (it is currently being developed for U.S. military wastes).
-Synroc was invented by Prof Ted Ringwood (a geochemist) at the Australian National University.
+Synroc was invented by Ted Ringwood, a geochemist at the Australian National University.
 The Synroc contains pyrochlore and cryptomelane type minerals.
 The original form of Synroc (Synroc C) was designed for the liquid high-level waste (PUREX raffinate) from a light-water reactor.
 The main minerals in this Synroc are hollandite (BaAl2Ti6O16), zirconolite (CaZrTi2O7) and perovskite (CaTiO3).
 The zirconolite and perovskite are hosts for the actinides.
 The strontium and barium will be fixed in the perovskite.
 The caesium will be fixed in the hollandite.
 A Synroc waste treatment facility began construction in 2018 at ANSTO.